 It costs R15 per person, and then R45 / kg for what you pick and take home.
 Take cash as there are no credit card facilities.
 Two of us managed to pick 7kg’s in about two hours.

 It’s HOT!
-Broad-brimmed hats and sunblock are NOT optional, and we took plenty liquid in our Nalgene canteens!
+Broad-brimmed hats and sunblock are NOT optional, and we took plenty of liquid in our Nalgene canteens!

-There are about 10 varieties of cherries (the trees are color-coded), and we found that some trees are better than others.
+There are about 10 varieties of cherries (the trees are colour-coded), and we found that some trees are better than others.
 Find a good one and skip the trees if the cherries don’t taste great!
 It helps to be tall, but there are ladders available, and sitting on someone’s shoulders works too!

 There is plenty of shaded parking under the pine trees, and you can picnic and braai too.
 There are a number of accommodation options on the farm.
 We stayed at the Ski Hut on Matroosberg Private Nature Reserve which is 5km away.